024Runner/udacity_navigation/README.md

 <h1>Navigation</h1>

 The first project requires training an agent to collect yellow bananas while avoiding blue bananas.
+To be considered successful, the agent must be able to receive an average reward (over 100 episodes) of at least +13.

 ![alt text](https://video.udacity-data.com/topher/2018/June/5b1ab4b0_banana/banana.gif "")

+When the agent collects a yellow banana, a reward of +1 will be awarded and a reward of -1 when a blue banana is collected.
+Hence, it stands to reason that the agent should learn to collect as many yellow bananas as possible while avoiding blue bananas.

+At each time step, the agent may take one of four actions:

+<li>0: Walk Forward
+<li>1: Walk Bakcward
+<li>2: Turn Left
+<li>3: Turn Right

 <h1>Getting Started</h1>

-<h1>Prerequisites</h1>
+<h2>Prerequisites</h2>

+The code must be written in PyTorch and Python 3.

 <h1>Installing</h1>